Rook-CW/the-word-count/readme.txt

 == Installation ==

-1.Upload 'the-word-count' to the '/wp-content/plugins/' directory
+1. Upload 'the-word-count' to the '/wp-content/plugins/' directory
-1.Activate the plugin through the 'Plugins' menu in WordPress 1.Check posts list page.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1.Enjoy!
+3. Check posts list page.
+4. Enjoy!

 == Changelog ==